 Sandra (Sandy) Brown, an outstanding leader of the Toronto Jewish community at the turn of the twenty-first century, is one of the many Canadians—especially Jews—who in the post-World War II era left smaller communities across the country for Toronto.
-Born in 1941 and raised in Saint John, New Brunswick, Brown is the daughter of Joseph Tanzman (1903–1981), and Celia Bernice Soles (Soltz) Tanzman (1911–1998), a native of Grand Valley, Ontario.
+Born in 1941 and raised in Saint John, New Brunswick, Brown is the daughter of Joseph Tanzman (1903–1981), and Celia Bernice Soles (Soltz) Tanzman (1911–1998).
 Her father, a physician, was brought to Canada from Warsaw by his parents in 1906.
-Her mother, a homemaker, was also a certified early childhood educator who taught nursery school for a short time.
-Brown received her B.Sc. in pharmacology from Dalhousie University in Halifax, Nova Scotia in 1963 and her M.S.W. from McGill University two years later.
+Her mother, a homemaker, was a native of Grand Valley, Ontario, and was a certified early childhood educator who taught nursery school for a short time.
+Brown received her BSc in pharmacology from Dalhousie University in Halifax, Nova Scotia, in 1963 and her MSW from McGill University two years later.

 The foregoing is by no means an exhaustive list of Sandra Brown’s communal activities.
 What is more remarkable than the extent of her involvements, however, is Brown’s willingness to engage in every level of community activity.
-Although she has occupied the most prestigious and important volunteer position in the Toronto community, she continues to participate in committee work in a variety of agencies, including her (Conservative) synagogue, Beth Tzedec.
+Although she has occupied the most prestigious and important volunteer positions in the Toronto community, she has also participated in committee work in a variety of agencies, including her (Conservative) synagogue, Beth Tzedec.

 Honors and Awards

 Beginning in her student days, Brown has been the recipient of a number of awards.
 In 1987, she was presented with the Shem Tov Award of the Toronto Jewish Congress and in 1991 and 1995 with the Ontario Government Volunteer Service Award.
 In 2002, she was honored for her contributions to the community by the She’arim School for learning-challenged Jewish children in Toronto.